cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/identify-a-hold-on-an-exchange-online-mailbox.md

 ## Identifying mailboxes on hold because a label has been applied to a folder or item

 Whenever a user applies a label that's configured to retain content or retain and then delete content to any folder or item in their mailbox, the *ComplianceTagHoldApplied* mailbox property is set to **True**.
-When this happens, the mailbox is considered to be on hold, just as if it was placed on Litigation Hold or assigned an Office 365 retention policy.
+When this happens, the mailbox is considered to be on hold, just as if it was placed on Litigation Hold or assigned to an Office 365 retention policy.
 When the *ComplianceTagHoldApplied* property is set to **True**, the following things may occur:

 - If the mailbox or the user's Office 365 user account is deleted, the mailbox becomes an [inactive mailbox](inactive-mailboxes-in-office-365.md).
 - You won't be able to disable the mailbox (either the primary mailbox or the archive mailbox, if it's enabled).